-FCRM strives to provide quality drinking water services for our customers and the most effective means of doing so is through a preventative risk management approach that encompasses all steps in water production from the catchment to the consumer.
+FCRM is continually striving to provide quality drinking water services for our customers and the most effective means of doing so is through a preventative risk management approach that encompasses all steps in water production from the catchment to the consumer.

-Since 2014, FCRM has undertaken several projects involving the commitment of substantial capital investment to improve the reliability and robustness of water quality management in the resort.
-These include duplication of the water storage facilities, replacement/upgrade of the UV disinfection plant and associated pipework, and investigation and commissioning of an alternative water source.
+In recent years, FCRM has undertaken several projects involving the commitment of substantial capital investment to improve the reliability and robustness of water quality management in the resort.
 The development of these activities indicates the practical commitment of FCRM to continue to work to achieve safe drinking water within the resort.

-With the completion of these upgrades FCRM has undertaken a comprehensive review and update of the drinking water risk management plan (RMP) which sets out and discusses the measures adopted to comply with the Act and the Regulations.
+In 2017 FCRM undertook a comprehensive review and update of the drinking water risk management plan (RMP) which sets out and discusses the measures adopted to comply with the Act and the Regulations.
 There is a clear statement of executive commitment which acknowledges the organisation's obligations under the Act.
 FCRM has approved and committed to the RMP.
 As a further demonstration of this commitment, the Corporate Plan recognises the Board's responsibility to implement an effective system for drinking water quality management.
-The 2016 Annual Report acknowledges responsibilities under the Act and notes a range of FCARMB activities in complying with the requirements of the Act.
+The FCARMB 2016 Annual Report acknowledges responsibilities under the Act and notes a range of FCARMB activities in complying with the requirements of the Act.

 Given that the Falls Creek system is relatively both small and simple, the staffing is adequate to resource the water quality management task.
-The human resources devoted to the water quality management plan are discussed more fully in Section 3 Part 5.
-FCARMB have a core water quality group of six people.
-This group is adequate to resource the routine activities outlined in the RMP and is supplemented by external contractors for complex or longer-term projects, such as those mentioned above.
+The human resources devoted to the water quality management plan are discussed more fully in Section 3 Part 3.
+FCARMB have a core water quality group of five people.
+This group is adequate to resource the routine activities outlined in the RMP and is supplemented by external contractors for complex or large projects.